avacollins/simple-tarot/README.md

 ![Admin App Diagram](./assets/admin_container.jpg)

-## 2. Simple Tarot Web Application
+## Simple Tarot Mobile and Web Application

 ### UI Designs

+- Will be leveraging existing application layouts for readings and profile

+- History and notes screens need to be redsigned

+- Storybook UI will leveraged as component documentation and CMS to create and update graph models in tandem with UI

 ### Functional Requirements

-- Mobile first design, universal render for web.
+- Mobile first design, universal render for web

 #### Authentication